Does the False Claims Act protect whistleblowers against retaliation?

 - internal reporting of fraudulent activity to a supervisor;

-- steps taken to remedy fraudulent activity or to stop an FCA violation.
+- efforts to remedy fraudulent activity or to stop an FCA violation; and

-Does the False Claims Act protect efforts to stop fraud?
+Does the False Claims Act anti-retaliation provision protect efforts to stop a government contractor from defrauding the government?

 Yes: the FCA protects whistleblowers who try to prevent one or more violations of the FCA, as long as they have an objectively reasonable belief that their employer is violating, or will soon violate, the FCA.
-Case law has clarified that efforts to stop an FCA violation are protected even if they are not meant to further an FCA claim.
+Case law has clarified that efforts to stop an FCA violation are protected even if they are not meant to further a qui tam claim.
+For example, refusing to falsify documentation that will be submitted to Medicare is protected.

-Does the False Claims Act protect internal reporting?
+Does the False Claims Act retaliation law protect internal reporting to a government contractor or grantee?

 Yes: case law has clarified that the act of internal reporting itself suffices as both the effort to stop the FCA violation and the notice to the employer that the employee is engaging in protected activity.

-What must a whistleblower prove to prevail in a FCA retaliation claim?
+What must a whistleblower prove to prevail in a False Claims Act whistleblower retaliation case?

 A whistleblowers must prove that: